This article will introduce you to the support available at the University to help you find a work experience or a placement opportunity.

 Where can I get further information and advice?

-If you need any further help or guidance Purple Door have a dedicated team of friendly, experienced advisers on hand to talk to you.
-You can drop-in at Purple Door at any time during our opening hours or call us on +44 (0) 23 9284 2684.
-You can also access a wide range of information and advice on our website at www.port.ac.uk/purpledoor
+If you need any further help or guidance the Careers and Employability Service have a dedicated team of friendly, experienced advisers on hand to talk to you.
+You can drop-in to the Careers and Employability Centre at any time during our opening hours or call us on +44 (0) 23 9284 2684.
+You can also access a wide range of information and advice on our website at www.port.ac.uk/careers